-The "Ministry Project" is the centerpiece of the D.Min. curriculum and thesis.
-During the first year and a half of the program, the candidate gets approval for and plans the Project.
-During the latter half of the second year, the candidate implements and assesses the Ministry Project in consultation with the Covenant Group and Advisor and prepares to write the thesis.
-Before writing the final thesis has begun an assessment will take the form of sharing the ministry project results with the Advisor.
+The "Doctoral Thesis" is the centerpiece of the D.Min. curriculum and thesis.
+During the first year and a half of the program, the candidate gets approval for and plans the project.
+During the latter half of the second year, the candidate implements and assesses the Doctoral Thesis in consultation with the Covenant Group and Advisor and prepares to write the thesis.
+Before writing the final thesis has begun an assessment will take the form of sharing the doctoral thesis results with the Advisor.
 It is highly recommended that candidates meet with their Advisor during the latter half of their second year to discuss their progress.
 To make the most of this meeting, students should provide advisors with:

-- Ministry project narrative (a summative presentation) of the candidate's Ministry Project focusing on the developments and progress of the Ministry Project activities.
-This may be in any useful form the candidate and Advisor chooses a narrative; itemized discursive list of topics; a descriptive timeline of activities; a list of questions and concerns that have arisen; or a combination of the all of the above. - A summative record of the meetings and conversations with the Covenant Group, along with the candidate's evaluation of these conversations. - · A copy of the approved proposal. - An updated bibliography, including any notes on the research thus far.
+- Doctoral Thesis narrative (a summative presentation) of the candidate's Doctoral Thesis focusing on the developments and progress of the Doctoral Thesis activities.
+This may be in any useful form the candidate and Advisor chooses - a narrative; itemized discursive list of topics; a descriptive timeline of activities; a list of questions and concerns that have arisen; or a combination of the all of the above. - A summative record of the meetings and conversations with the Covenant Group, along with the candidate's evaluation of these conversations. - A copy of the approved proposal. - An updated bibliography, including any notes on the research thus far.

-The Project must have in sight an active ministry in the community, even if that active ministry has not yet fully begun by the time the degree is granted.
+The Thesis must have in sight an active ministry in the community, even if that active ministry has not yet fully begun by the time the degree is granted.